Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 #### Manage Sync Folder

 Selecting **Manage Sync Folder** opens the Select sites and folders to sync dialog.
 This allows you to select more content to sync, or deselect content to stop syncing.
-See [Selecting content to sync]({% link desktop-sync/latest/using/select-to-sync.md %}#faq/mac) for more.
+See [Select content to sync]({% link desktop-sync/latest/using/select-to-sync.md %}#sync/mac) for more.

 If you deselect a previously synced folder and click **Sync**, then the synced content from your desktop is removed.
 In case you have any unsynced or conflicted files, they will be orphaned in `/<userHome>/Alfresco/orphaned`.

+#### Remove Local Content

+Removes all the synced content from Desktop Sync without the need to remove the user account.
+This provides support for a customer policy where content is only kept on a device when users are actively working on that content and using Desktop Sync.

+To start using Desktop Sync again, you'll need to set up your synced files via the **Manage Sync Folder** menu option.
+See [Select content to sync]({% link desktop-sync/latest/using/select-to-sync.md %}#sync/mac).

 #### Remove Account